Axlefublr/helix/README.md

 `:echo` command lets you print a message to the messages line.
 Useful for when you want to give visual feedback to some mappings, or to use [command expansions](#command-expansions).

+All pickers now take up the entire screen, rather than 90%.
+Thanks to @satoqz for figuring out how to do this! :D

 ### Implemented PRs from upstream

 * [11234](https://github.com/helix-editor/helix/issues/11234) by @Swordelf2